-(a) verify that the land forms part of the recognised traditional settlement area; and

-- (b) compare the application to the Municipality's records of - - (i) other applications and approvals for municipal planning approval in the same area; and - (ii) land reserved for engineering services or public facilities in the area;

-(3) If it is established that the land which is the subject of the application for municipal planning approval is not available for various reasons, or that the application is incomplete, the Registered Planner shall advise the applicant in writing within 30 days, or such further period as agreed upon with the applicant, of such discovery, calling upon the applicant to: -

-(a) withdraw the application; or

-(b) amend the application in consultation with the relevant Traditional Council or land holding entity and the interested and affected person(s); and/or

-(c) submit additional information.

-(4) The Registered Planner shall give the applicant 30 days from the date of the notice referred to in Sub-item(3) above, or such further period as agreed upon with the applicant, to either withdraw or amend the application.

-(5) If the applicant fails to respond in writing to the notice of the Registered Planner provided in Sub-item (3) above, on the expiry of the 30-day period, or such further period as agreed upon with the applicant, the application shall be deemed to have been withdrawn.

-(6) If the application is complete and no additional information is required, the Registered Planner must within 14 days, give direction to the applicant, on what form of public participation process will be required.

-(7) The Registered Planner may exempt the applicant from conducting any public participation process as provided in this By-law.

-(8) The applicant shall finalise the public participation process required in terms of Sub-item (6) above within 90 days, or such further period as agreed upon with the applicant, and submit written proof of such process to the Registered Planner.

-(9) Should the applicant fail to submit written proof that the required public participation process has been finalized as provided for in Sub-item (8) above, the application shall be deemed to have been withdrawn.
+- (3) If it is established that the land which is the subject of the application for municipal planning approval is not available for various reasons, or that the application is incomplete, the Municipal Planning Registrar shall advise the applicant in writing within 30 days, or such further period as agreed upon with the applicant, of such discovery, calling upon the applicant to: - (a) withdraw the application; or - (b) amend the application in consultation with the relevant Traditional Council or land holding entity and the interested and affected person(s); and/or - (c) submit additional information. - (4) The Municipality shall give the applicant 9030 days from the date of the notice referred to in Sub-item (3) above, or such further period as agreed upon with the applicant, to either withdraw or amend the application. - (5) If the applicant fails to respond in writing to the notice of the Municipality provided in Sub-item (3) above, on the expiry of the 9030 day period, or such further period as agreed upon with the applicant, the application shall be deemed to have been withdrawn. - (6) If the application is complete and no additional information is required, the Municipal Planning Registrar must within 14 days, give direction to the applicant, on what form of public participation process will be required. - (7) The Municipal Planning Registrar Municipality may exempt the applicant from conducting any public participation process as provided in this By-law. - (8) The applicant shall finalise the public participation process required in terms of Sub-item (6) above within 90 days, or such further period as agreed upon with the applicant, and submit written proof of such process to the Municipal Planning Registrar. - (9) Should the applicant fail to submit written proof that the required public participation process has been finalized as provided for in Sub-item (8) above, the application shall be deemed to have been withdrawn.